iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > 💾 **File :** [14-findthatword](./14-findthatword)
 >
 > 📑 **Task :** Display lines containing the pattern “root” from the file /etc/passwd
 >
+> 📝 **Footnotes :**
+>
+> Grep, or global regular expression print, is one of the most versatile and useful Linux commands available.
+>
+> It works by searching for text and strings that users define in a given file.
+In other words, grep enables users to search files for a particular pattern or word and see any lines that contain it.

 <br>

 > 📁 **15.
 Count that word**